steaks/leo-query/docs/blog/implementingRetryLogic.md

 Linear backoff waits a linearly increasing amount between each retry.
 Linear backoffs are good for still keeping your system simple but giving the issue more time to resolve.

 Exponential backoff waits exponentially more time between each retry.
 Exponential backoffs work well because they retry quickly initially and then give issue more time to resolve in later retries.
 This pattern works well because most issues resolve quickly, but issues that do not tend to take significantly longer.

 Leo Query uses a modified exponential backoff.
+Here's a snippet of the code that calculates the backoff delay.

 ```typescript
 const calculateBackoffDelay = (attempt: number) =>
   attempt === 0 ?
 0 : Math.min((2 ** (attempt - 1)) * 1000, 30 * 1000);
 ```

-### When should you stop retrying?
+### 3. When should you stop retrying?

 You should stop retrying when you no longer need the data or when there's no hope left to retrieve the data.
-Leo Query keeps track of when the data is no longer needed.
+Leo Query keeps track of when the data is no longer needed through it's stale data mechanism.
 And by default it gives up after 5 retries.

-## Implementation

-Putting it all together this is what the [retry](https://github.com/steaks/leo-query/blob/main/src/retry.ts) code looks like.
+## Putting it all together

+This is what the [retry](https://github.com/steaks/leo-query/blob/main/src/retry.ts) code looks like in Leo Query when you put together answers to the three questions.

 ```typescript
 const wait = async (timeout?: number) => {